 - Secondary PEP for years 7-11; and the

 - Post 16 PEP which is used once the young person leaves year 11.

 A member of staff from the Virtual School will attend all first PEP meetings.
 If an education concern is identified they will continue to attend until the issue has been resolved.
 This could be in relation to behaviour, an identified special educational need, lack of / limited progress, etc.

 - Identify developmental (including any related to attachment) and educational needs (short and longer term) in relation to skills, knowledge, subject areas and experiences.

-Once written the PEP remains active and must be reviewed every 6 months, in accordance with the child's needs and as part of the care planning and review process.
+Once written the PEP remains active and must be reviewed termly, in accordance with the child's needs and as part of the care planning and review process.

-If an educational concern is raised before the next PEP review either by the school, young person, carer, Social Worker or Virtual school, an Interim PEP meeting is held and is completed and attended by the Virtual School.
+If an educational concern is raised before the next PEP review either by the school, young person, carer, Social Worker or Virtual school, a PEP meeting is held and is completed and attended by the Virtual School.